PyRepair/maniple/manual-testing/30-395-subset/pandas/pandas-124.md

+# prompt (124: constant fix, not inside a function)

 You need to fix a python buggy code snippets.

 The buggy source code is following, and you should follow all specifications in comment if there exists comment: